pwstegman/bci.js/README.md

 npm run dist
 ```

 This will generate `dist/bci.js` and `dist/bci.min.js`.
 WebBCI methods can be accessed via the global object *bci*.

+OSC methods will not work in the web.

 ## Documentation